Aurora Australis from Western Australia

 The best place to view Aurora Australis from Australia is south, as far south as you can go with clear skies.
 In Western Australia this means places like Albany or the south-west Capes region, if the weather is clear.
 Aurora are sometimes visible from as high as Perth and even higher as my photographs below illustrate, but it depends entirely on the circumstances at the time, and involves an element of luck.
 If you live in Perth and are keen to see Aurora, and know the coming night might be good, driving or flying south or south-east is your best best.
 Aim for dark skies (country location away from city) as far south or south-east as you are happy to drive.
 I say south-east because in WA the light pollution (and population) tend to hug the west coast.

-To photograph aurora you will need a tripod and reasonably sensitive camera (any modern DSLR or Mirrorless camera would do).
+To photograph aurora you will ideally have a tripod and reasonably sensitive camera (any modern DSLR or Mirrorless camera would do).
 Use a long shutter speed of several seconds or more (try 10-15 seconds), and a high ISO (800ISO or higher).
-Zoom out to have a wide field of view and use a fast aperture (eg f/1.2, F/1.4, f/1.8, f/2.8).
+Use a moderate wide field of view (such as between 24mm and 14mm) and use a fast aperture (eg f/1.2, F/1.4, f/1.8, f/2.8).
 A cable release/interval timer is useful to minimise camera shake and facilitate sequences of multiple exposures.
 Be mindful of the lens fogging up due to dew/moisture.
 Experiment with exposure times and ISO.

 To see when I get new aurora photographs and keep up with when I post an alert, I suggest you follow my page: https://www.facebook.com/astrophotographyaustralia and I will post pictures at Astro Photography Australia where I sell photographs of aurora and other astrophotography.